A practical look at features, fees, and limits

 Pros and Cons of the Checking Account

-# | Advantages | Disadvantages |
+| # | Advantages | Disadvantages |

-1. | No monthly fees or minimum balance requirements | No physical branches for in-person support |
+| 1. | No monthly fees and no minimum balance fees.[2] | No physical branches for in-person service. |

 Chime Savings Account